perusiongreg/end-point-blog/2025/03/encoding-in-perl.md

 problem.

 So finally came the [Unicode](https://en.wikipedia.org/wiki/) age.
-This standard allows for more than a million of characters, which should be enough.
+This standard allows for more than a million characters, which should be enough.
 You can finally type English, Italian, Russian, Arabic and Emojis all in the same plain text.
 This is truly great, but it creates a complication for the programmer: the assumption that one